USEPA/useeior/format_specs/ModelCustomization.md

 # Mixed Unit File Specification
 Model hybridization which converts economic flows for target sectors into physical flows is available via [Model Type: MUIO](ModelSpecification.md#model-types).
-This hybridization approach requires one .yml input file with one or more csv files that specify the target sectors and price conversation data.
+This hybridization approach requires one .yml input file with one or more csv files that label specific sectors as mixed unit (using the MUIO tag) and price conversation data.
 Additional examples of mixed unit models can be found in the [Hybrid Input-Output (HIO) data repository](https://github.com/USEPA/HIO/tree/main/useeior).

 |  Field             |  Type   |  Required? |  Description                                 |